No Bake Pumpkin Mousse Pie

 Check out my Fresh vs. Canned Pumpkin article for the differences between using fresh pumpkin puree, regular canned pumpkin, and organic canned pumpkin.

-- Be sure to top the pie with the whipped cream no more than a few hours before serving so it looks its best.
+• Be sure to top the pie with the whipped cream no more than a few hours before serving.

-- You can also use stabilized whipped cream if you need to make this pie completely in advance or if you’re traveling with it.
+• You can also use stabilized whipped cream if you need to make this pie further in advance or if you’re traveling with it.

 Which Pie Pan Should I Use for This Recipe?

 This recipe was written to use a 9-inch pie pan.
 Because this pie doesn’t go in the oven, the pie pan material doesn’t matter as much as it would for a baked pie.
-Check out my Best Pie Pan article for more info.
+Check out my Best Pie Pan article for more info on pie pans.

 How to Make No-Bake Pumpkin Mousse Pie Ahead of Time